albumentations.core.utils

 bias: Number

-)Apply a bias to both values in a range.
+)Shift a range by adding bias to both ends.
+Use with to_tuple for symmetric ranges from a single value.
+Min stays less than max.
 Args: min_val (Number): Minimum value. max_val (Number): Maximum value. bias (Number): Value to add to both min and max.
 Returns: tuple[Number, Number]: Tuple containing (min_val + bias, max_val + bias).

 Parameters